-Org protocol is a mean to trigger custom actions in Emacs from external applications.
+Org protocol is a tool to trigger custom actions in Emacs from external applications.
 Any application that supports calling external programs with an URL as argument may be used with this functionality.
 For example, you can configure bookmarks in your web browser to send a link to the current page to Org and create a note from it using capture (see Capture).
 You can also create a bookmark that tells Emacs to open the local source file of a remote website you are browsing.

-Emacs calls the handler associated to ‘PROTOCOL’ with argument ‘(:key1 val1 :key2 val2)’.
+Emacs calls the handler associated to PROTOCOL with argument ‘(:key1 val1 :key2 val2)’.

-Org protocol comes with three predefined protocols, detailed in the following
+Org protocol comes with three predefined protocols, detailed in the

 org-protocol-protocol-alist to define

-|• ||Store a link, push URL to kill-ring.|
+|• The ||Store a link, push URL to kill-ring.|

-|• ||Fill a buffer with external information.|
+|• The ||Fill a buffer with external information.|

-|• ||Edit published contents.|
+|• The ||Edit published contents.|